christoofar/asterisk/README.md

 This is a working STABLE and usable Asterisk PBX Server, in Docker, using Debian-lite.

+We can't use Alpine due to changes in Asterisk since 14 that make it unhappy with the glibc that's in that distro.
+So instead we use debian-slim, compile from scratch, then wipe off (most) unnecessary kits.
+The full image is less than 200MB, which isn't really a burden on the smallest of cloud instances.

 As of right now the LTS is 16.8.0.

 Standard codecs and options are setup and installed on this image.
 It's highly recommended you provide your own ``/etc/asterisk`` folder as a mount to a running container.
 If you don't provide one, you're going to get a standard configuration that has no SIP extensions configured, but it does have a pre-configured PBX trunk set up that can dial USA/Canada toll-free numbers.